Table of Contents

 “The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay.”

 Simply put, you can request that Google and other search engines remove search results when you meet certain criteria.
+In some cases, however, an image from Google may be considered as having a compelling public interest, and may not be removed even if you complete a request to pull it from Google search results.

 How Does Suppression Remove My Picture From Google?